Back

 Show me the source

-Owners of imported antique kei vehicles in the U.S. have reported attributes such as their handling characteristics and distinct appearance.
-Some individuals cite practical benefits, particularly with kei trucks and vans.
-For example, some kei trucks, despite being shorter than modern compact cars, can feature a 6-foot cargo bed.
+Owners of imported antique kei vehicles in the U.S. frequently cite attributes such as handling characteristics, unique appearance, and practical utility.
+For example, some kei trucks, despite being shorter than modern compact cars, can feature a 6-foot bed.

-In Japan, new kei vehicles are available for under $15,000.
-Imported antique models in the U.S. have been acquired for approximately $8,000.
-This contrasts with an average price exceeding $34,000 for mainstream used pickup trucks in the U.S.
+Economically, new kei vehicles are available in Japan for prices typically under $15,000.
+Imported antique models have been acquired for approximately $8,000.
+This contrasts with an average price of over $34,000 for mainstream used pickup trucks in the U.S., as reported in November.

 Safety Considerations